There are five basic steps to start guiding.

 not identical to the signal-to-noise ratio used in photometry.

-of a new guide star, and failure to find a bright-enough star will
+find a bright-enough star will

 cause the automated session to fail.
 In such cases, a "long"

 exposure time may be preferable to finding no guide star at all.

 The settings to

 Two things need to be measured by PHD2

 as part of guider calibration: